JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

         - DML - data manipulation language.
         - the data in the attributes are written using the DML.

-        example:
+        Example:
             1. CREATE - to create a table.
 (DDL)
-            2. update - for updating the value.
+            2. Update - for updating the value.
 (DML)

     3. Join:
         - table about different entities join to have a new view which will be another table.

-class 5 -> Naming conventions
+Class 5 -> Naming conventions
 ----------------
 1. Any kind of SQL will be IN CAPITAL LETTER.
 SELECT
-2. anthing we write will be small letter. user, id
+2. Anything we write will be small letter.
+User, id
-3. for spaces we use _ underscore.
+3. For spaces we use _ underscore.

-if we have same columns in different tables then the attribute of those columns will be same. foreign key.
+If we have same columns in different tables then the attribute of those columns will be same.
+Foreign key.

-class 6 -> Database Design
+Class 6 -> Database Design
 ----------
 1. Data integrity:
     - correct data
     - updated data
     - managed properly

-2. we sould not have repeting data or broken data.
+2. We should not have repeating data or broken data.

-design methods:
+Design methods:
 A schema tells us how the data will be structured.
 - conceptual schema:
-    - brainstorming & thining
+    - brainstorming & thinking
     - how data is related
     - general idea

 - logical schema:
     - table structures
-    - structuring colums, data types
+    - structuring columns, data types
     - schema design

 - physical schema:
     - which DBMS or RDBMS we will use
-    - implemantaion in database
+    - implementation in database
     - which server we will use
     - is it going online
     - program the database